 This 2022/23 series involves visiting stations at the end of Tube lines, and this map shows the locations visited along with the passenger statistics for each station so you can see what the most and least used stations are for those at the End of the Line.

-I created the Actual Underground Map that shows you which parts (shaded) are beneath the surface, and the rest of it which isn't.
+The majority of the Tube network is actually in the open, so I created the Actual Underground Map that shows you which parts (shaded) are beneath the surface, and the rest of it which isn't.

-I've updated it every year since e.g. when the Elizabeth line opened with its air conditioned trains, and it shows which lines in London are cooled either by air conditioned trains, or air cooled trains.
+Here's my Air Conditioned Tube Map. which shows which lines in London are cooled either by air conditioned trains, or air cooled trains.

 The Elizabeth Line / Crossrail opened on May 24th 2022 just between Paddington and Abbey Wood.
-This is a 2021 map I designed projecting how I thought the service pattern might look.

 In May 2023, with full running happening across the line, here's the map of the real service pattern showing where trains run and how often.

-For many years TfL produced a Central London Bus Map, and four additional 'quadrant' maps, which showed all the bus routes in London.
+For many years TfL produced a Central London Bus Map, and four additional 'quadrant' maps, which showed all the bus routes in London - you could see in great detail which road were served by which numbered buses.

 But these maps ceased to be updated in March 2016, the last time that TfL produced them, and since then there have obviously been changes to the bus network.